By Daniel Kovacs | Summit County Real Estate

 For many mountain home buyers, ski-in/ski-out access represents the ultimate in convenience and luxury.
 But what does it really mean, and is it worth the premium?
-This guide helps you understand everything about slope-side living.
+Fewer than 5% of properties in Summit County offer genuine slope-side access, making these homes some of the most sought-after real estate in the Colorado high country.
+This guide breaks down the categories, pricing, and practical realities of slope-side living.

 What is Ski-In/Ski-Out Access?